webarch-coop/ansible-role-quota/README.md

 You can set users quotas by using the [users role](https://git.coop/webarch/users), the tasks for this in that role should be moved to this role in the future.

+## Tags and check mode

+The first time this role is run it needs to not be in check mode and as a minimum the `quota_req`, quota requirememts tag should be used so that the tasks in [tasks/requirements.yml](tasks/requirements.yml) are run.

+Once the requirements are in place then the role can be run in `--check` mode.

+To only run the checks you can use the `quota_check` tag.

+To run everything use the `quota` tag.

 ## Defaults

 | Variable             | Default value                                                                                    | Comments                                            |